aseemrb/aseemrb.github.io/tabs/projects.md

       </div>
       <div class="card-body">
         <p class="card-text">
-          An automated theorem prover that implements a mechanical decision procedure to decide combinatorial properties of <a href="https://en.wikipedia.org/wiki/Automatic_sequence">automatic sequences</a>.
+          An automated theorem prover that implements a decision procedure for combinatorial properties of <a href="https://en.wikipedia.org/wiki/Automatic_sequence">automatic sequences</a>.
 Originally developed by Hamoon Mousavi (2013).
         </p>
       </div>
     </div>